Gurpreet06/Wifi-Crack/README.md

 ```

+## Tested on the following operating systems:
+- Kali linux 2022.1
+- Parrot security 4.11.3

 ## Examples of How To Use
 The program has 2 parameters, the first parameter "-n" to specify the name of the network card.
 The second parameter '-a' to specify the attack mode (Handshake | PKMID | DAuth).